turbonomic/lemur/lemurctl/README.md

 ```

 ## Use Cases
+Get first familiar with the concept and taxonomy of the Lemur/Turbonomic Supply Chain [here](https://github.com/turbonomic/lemur/wiki/Lemur-Use-Cases)
 * Always use the `-h` or `--help` option to get a description of the command syntax and options
 ```
 $ lemurctl -h